Clancy Rudeforth

 Clancy Alexander Rudeforth (born 1 February 1983) is a former Australian rules footballer who played for the Claremont Football Club in the West Australian Football League (WAFL), captaining the side from 2009 to 2011.
-He was previously rookie-listed at the West Coast Eagles in the Australian Football League (AFL), but did not play a senior game for them.
+He was previously rookie-listed at the West Coast Eagles in the Australian Football League (AFL).
+Still, he did not play a senior game for them.
 Rudeforth currently works as a solicitor at a Perth-based commercial law firm.